Safe Storage and Disposal of Medication

 Arlington County has taken a proactive measure in the fight against prescription drug misuse by installing four permanent drug-take back boxes.
 The public can now safely and securely dispose of unused, unwanted or expired prescription medications 24 hours a day, 7 days a week, 365 day a year.
 This disposal service is free and anonymous:

-More about the County’s Prescription Drug Take-Back Boxes
+More about the County’s Prescription Drug Take-Back Boxes and Arlington's Interactive Map

-Find additional locations using this search tool
+Find additional locations across the United States using the DEA's search tool.

 Please help promote this potentially lifesaving service to anyone in your community who may benefit by posting our flyer | en Español